 Outside Day (2009)

-Earth Day began in 1970 to address environmental issues but 50 years later, these problems still exist and we’ve become significantly more disconnected from nature.
-In 2009, Outside Day was created to help us take a break from our screens and make time for streams, forests, parks, etc., playing & finding ourselves outdoors, overcoming nature deficit disorder.
+Earth Day began in 1970 to address environmental issues but more than 50 years later, these problems still exist and we’re becoming significantly more disconnected from nature.
+In 2009, Outside Day was created by Dick Jordan to help us take a break from our screens and make time for streams, forests, parks, etc., playing & finding ourselves outdoors, overcoming nature deficit disorder.
 There are countless ways to make every day an Outside Day, but TREE uses these special days so older students and community leaders can facilitate a variety of play-based and place-based activities that inspire elementary students to learn more and do more.

 My Life Outdoors (2024)